 A limited number of impairments (meaning they do not meet state water quality standards) occur sporadically.
 They are typically limited to the lower reaches of stream and lake systems where likely human stressors from land use practices may accumulate.
 Stressor examples include historical and recent forest cover changes, urban/industrial development, and wetland drainage.

-Results of recent Minnesota Pollution Control Agency research are included in:
+Results of recent Minnesota Pollution Control Agency research are included in the monitoring and assessment report: Rainy River-Headwaters Watershed Monitoring and Assessment Report (wq-ws3-09030001b)

 Key impairments found in lakes and/or streams include high levels of sediment affecting water clarity, E. coli bacteria and mercury in fish tissue, likely caused by fossil fuel burning and airborne deposition.